-PG Dip.: Students studying the Postgraduate Diploma in Green Building (PG Dip.
-GB) will need to complete 120 credits, comprising, the core introductory modules EV7132 and EV7137, plus six further 15-credit taught modules, comprising:
+PG Dip.: Students studying the Postgraduate Diploma in Sustainability and Adaptation (PG Dip.
+SA) will need to complete 120 credits, comprising the core introductory modules EV7132 and EV7137, plus the core EV7125 Applied Research Design module and five optional modules from ten offered - refer to the table above.